 - Provide sufficient detail about the individual nurse, midwife or nursing associate so we are able to identify them on our register.
 We recognise that this is not always easy, but knowing a first name, the date and care setting in which the events took place is helpful;

-- Come from a person or organisation identifying themselves by name and address, with agreement to us disclosing their referral to the nurse or midwife concerned.
+- Come from a person or organisation identifying themselves by name and address, with agreement to us disclosing their referral to the nurse, midwife or nursing associate concerned.
 This is because we believe the nurse, midwife or nursing associate has the right to know the details of the concern and the source of the complaint, so they have the opportunity to provide a full response.
 We may still have to act on the information provided if there is no agreement for us disclosing the referral.
 This would be where it is in accordance with our regulatory processes and there is a clear public interest in us pursuing the matter further.

 - Set out the nature of the concern and the events and circumstances giving rise to it, in enough detail for the nurse, midwife or nursing associate concerned to be able to understand and provide a response.